 Getting to Kanazawa

-Now with the March 2015 inauguration of the Hokuriku Shinkansen (Hokuriku Bullet Train), you can travel from Tokyo to Kanazawa in just about 2 hours 30 minutes.
+Thanks to the introduction of the Hokuriku Shinkansen (Hokuriku Bullet Train) in March 2015, getting from Tokyo to Kanazawa is now incredibly easy, with travel time approximately 2 hours 30 minutes.

 Traveling between Kanazawa and Kyoto is also straightforward, with the Limited Express JR Thunder Bird train making the trip in just over 2 hours.